Hacklebarney State Park in Long Valley is our go-to park for hiking in New Jersey.

 Check out these Jersey Family Fun blog posts about hiking.

-- Hike Mount Tammany of the Kittatinny Mountains in NJ With your Kids
+- Hike Mount Tammany of the Kittatinny Mountains in NJ With Kids

 - Hike the Ice Caves Trail at Sam’s Point Preserve